jmandel/s4s-pilot-cert-generator/README.md

  * `https://test-suite.pilot-prep.syncfor.science`

 — but these domains have no public DNS records.
-This configuration ensures the apps can only be accessed from a machine:
+This configuration ensures the apps can only be accessed from a machine with:

-1. Running pilot stack installed locally
+1. Pilot stack running locally
 2. Pilot app hostnames and SSL certificates configured locally
 3. OAuth secrets and test account credentials available locally